Salt Lake City Wrongful Death Lawyer

 - Lost financial support, including insurance or pension benefits

-Utah Statute of Limitations for Wrongful Death
+Utah Statute of Limitations

 Just like with personal injury claims, there is a statute of limitations for wrongful death lawsuits in Utah.
 In order to seek financial compensation, you will need to file your claim within two years of the deceased’s date of death.

 We offer all new clients a free, no-obligation consultation, so there’s absolutely no risk in coming in and finding out what we can do for you.
-Call 1-800-404-9000 today or complete the form below to speak with a compassionate Salt Lake City wrongful death lawyer.
+Call 1-800-404-9000 today or complete the form below to speak with a compassionate Salt Lake City wrongful death attorney.